coot/ghc-tags-plugin/ghc-tags-plugin/README.md

     `~/.ghc/x86_64-linux-8.6.5/environments/default`
   (or whatever is your default environment)

-  * unregister the installeld version from cabal store (you can check what is installed in your store with `ghc-pkg --package=PACKAGE_DB list | grep ghc-tags` for the following command):
+  * unregister the installed version from cabal store (you can check what is installed in your store with `ghc-pkg --package=PACKAGE_DB list | grep ghc-tags` for the following command):